Zachary G. Pirtle, Ph.D.

-He co-chaired the 2018 meeting of the Forum on Philosophy, Engineering and Technology (fPET).
+He is the co-chair of the steering committee for the Forum on Philosophy, Engineering and Technology (fPET), which has a mission to bring together philosophy and engineering for the mutual benefit of both.
+He co-chaired the 2018 fPET at the University of Maryland, College Park, as well as the 2024 fPET at the Karlsruhe Institute of Technology.
 He has been engaged with the fPET community since its inception at the 2007 Workshop on Philosophy of Engineering at TU-Delft.
-With Guru Madhavan and David Tomblin, he co-edited the book Engineering and Philosophy: Reimagining Technology and Social Progress, published in 2021 by Springer Press (site here).
+All fPET work is done in his personal capacity*.
+With Guru Madhavan and David Tomblin, he co-edited the book Engineering and Philosophy: Reimagining Technology and Social Progress, published in 2021 by Springer Press (link here).

-His research contributions have ranged from developing a framework for assessing independence among multiple models to help mitigate uncertainty (Pirtle et al, 2018, Pirtle et al 2010), exploring the difference between scientific and engineering models (Pirtle 2010) as well as studying the relationship between law- and non-law-based epistemologies and perceived views on engineering and innovation policy (Pirtle 2013).
+Research: His research contributions have ranged from developing a framework for assessing independence among multiple models to help mitigate uncertainty (Pirtle et al, 2018, Pirtle et al 2010), exploring the difference between scientific and engineering models (Pirtle 2010) as well as studying the relationship between law- and non-law-based epistemologies and perceived views on engineering and innovation policy (Pirtle 2013).
 Separately, he has also researched what role of democratically determined values should have in engineering, including efforts to use public input in engineering decisions (Pirtle and Szajnfarber 2017, Pirtle and Tomblin 2017, Bertrand et al 2017).
+Several publications are listed below, and all can be found on google scholar.

-He earned his Ph.D. in Systems Engineering from George Washington University, working with Zoe Szajnfarber, and had the philosopher of science Jay Odenbaugh as a committee member.
+Education: He earned his Ph.D. in Systems Engineering from George Washington University, working with Zoe Szajnfarber, and had the philosopher of science Jay Odenbaugh as a committee member.
 Pirtle earned his B.S. in Mechanical Engineering, B.A. in Philosophy, and M.S. in Civil and Environmental Engineering from Arizona State University.
 While at ASU he did research with the Consortium for Science, Policy and Outcomes.
 Previously, he studied in Mexico as a Fulbright Scholar (2008); and served as a Mirzayan Fellow at the National Academy of Engineering (2009).
-All of his publications are listed on google scholar, with selected papers shown below.

-Separate from his academic research, Pirtle is an engineer and program executive at NASA Headquarters in the Science Mission Directorate.
+Engineering for Lunar Discovery and Exploration: Pirtle has worked at NASA as an engineer civil servant since 2010.
+He is currently an engineer and program executive at NASA Headquarters in the Science Mission Directorate.
 He leads non-traditional commercial approaches to get science and technology payloads to the moon.
-He previously served as a program integration engineer at NASA headquarters, which he joined in 2010 as a civil servant.
+He previously served as a program integration engineer in the Human Exploration and Operations Mission Directorate.
 His work there supported integration for the Space Launch System, Orion spacecraft and associated ground systems.
 He also served NASA’s Strategic Investments Division, providing technical, strategic and policy guidance for NASA’s exploration programs, and performed major programmatic assessments of the James Webb Space Telescope and Space Launch System.
 He was a 2020 winner of the NASA Agency Early Career Achievement Medal.
 More information on my professional work can be found here.

-Since June 2022, he has also served as a part-time detailee to the NASA Office of Technology, Policy, and Strategy, for a project on the ethical and societal implications of NASA’s Artemis efforts.
+Policy Leadership: Pirtle has also led major policy initiatives from within NASA.
+From June 2022 to December 2024, he served as a part-time detailee to the NASA Office of Technology, Policy, and Strategy, for a project on the ethical and societal implications of NASA’s Artemis efforts.
 He was the study lead and first author for a report, Artemis, Ethics and Society: Synthesis from a Workshop, which was released September 23rd, 2023, and is described here.
 NASA interviewed him about the effort on the Small Steps, Giant Leaps podcast, linked here.
+For this work, Pirtle received a 2024 NASA Excellence in Innovation award, as well as a 2025 Group Achievement award to the Ethical, Legal and Societal Implications Team.

-In Fall semesters, he is a part-time adjunct professor in George Washington University’s Department of Engineering Management and Systems Engineering, teaching EMSE 6801 Systems Engineering I to graduate students.
+Teaching: In Fall 2020, 2021 and 2022, he was a part-time adjunct professor in George Washington University’s Department of Engineering Management and Systems Engineering, teaching EMSE 6801 Systems Engineering I to graduate students.
+He infused sociotechnical and policy concepts into the course, which focused on using the concept of the systems engineering life cycles and related tools for systems engineering practice.

-His interests also touch on science fiction and how it can help us better deliberate on what future we want with technology.
-This most recently led to a paper on the ethics of technology in Dune as well as a co-authored paper with the science fiction author Malka Older, focusing on how the novel Infomocracy can help us explore our desired policy futures.
+Science fiction to inform science policy: His interests also touch on science fiction and how it can help us better deliberate on what future we want with engineering and technology.
+This led to a paper on the ethics of technology in Dune as well as a co-authored paper with the science fiction author Malka Older, focusing on how the novel Infomocracy can help us explore our desired policy futures.
+In 2025, he published a new paper on Neal Stephenson’s novel Anathem, which discusses scientist monks as a metaphor for how science and society should relate.

-Pirtle's claims and involvement with fPET are made in his personal capacity and does not necessarily reflect the views of NASA or the United States Government.
+*Pirtle's claims and involvement with fPET are made in his personal capacity and does not necessarily reflect the views of NASA or the United States Government.
+Except when noted in the publication, he performs much of his work as an independent scholar.
 He can be reached via the fPET2018 email philengineering2018@gmail.com or the philosophy and engineering twitter account, @phil_engineer, which he curates.
 Photo credit: Bill Ingalls.

 Pirtle, Z. and Moore, J., 2019.
-Where does innovation come from?: Project hindsight, TRACEs, and what structured case studies can say about innovation.
+Where does innovation come from?: Project hindsight, TRACES, and what structured case studies can say about innovation.
 IEEE Technology and Society Magazine, 38(3), pp.56-67.
+Link.

 Pirtle, Z., 2010.
 "How the models of engineering tell the truth" in: Ibo van de Poel and David Goldberg (eds) Philosophy of engineering: an Emerging Agenda.
 Springer Netherlands. pp. 95-108.
 DOI 10.1007/978-90-481-2804-4_9